 Accent Lighting:Consider these your bonus lights; the icing on the cake, if you will, of your well-designed kitchen: toe kick lights, cabinet lights and any other light that might accentuate your favorite elements.
 Accents could also be part of the ambient and task lighting package.

 Expert opinion from designer Penny Frances for Eclectic Home: The finishes and styles don’t have to match.
 Push the envelope and add the unexpected.

 ISLAND LIGHTING Task or ambient lighting are the go-tos for your island.
 Really, it all depends on its use, whether it’s task-oriented with a sink and/or stovetop, or you’re using it for prep and hanging out.
 Ylighting suggests a mix of recessed downlighting and hanging lights to work by, however if its more of a conversation time with counter seating, try pendants or linear suspension lighting for proper ambience.
 Linear suspension lighting offers a wide array of styles, and work particularly well for higher ceilings.
 As long as there’s at least 40” above your countertop you’re good to go.

 And don’t knock natural lighting, either.
 You figure you’ve got an average 12 hours of it every day depending on the time of year, so use it to your advantage!
 Appropriate window treatments can harness that light and brighten your kitchen even further, especially when using colors that effectively pop against your kitchen appliance/counter motif.

-> The right balance and mix of lighting will do wonders in your kitchen, thereby increasing the quality of time spent in there, and the investment will certainly pay off for resale opportunities.
+The right balance and mix of lighting will do wonders in your kitchen, thereby increasing the quality of time spent in there, and the investment will certainly pay off for resale opportunities.
 Talk to J. Sweet Construction about more great ideas in kitchen lighting.
-Let us put over 15 years’ remodeling and construction experience to work for you.
+Let us put over 20 years’ of luxury home building and remodeling experience to work for you.